smilyanp/goatfather-chrome/README.md

 ## Notes

-This tool only works for `.dev.co/dealership/platform` based urls.
-This means you will still need Twingate and the correct login credentials before you cna use it on the Dealership Platform.
+This tool only works for `.tradingview.com/chart` based urls.